paul-hammant/tbd/content/vcs-features/index.md

 Developers (hopefully in pairs) are going to have to become skilled in arbitrating over merges for the commits they are trying to promote to the remote trunk, as well as the changes they are updating from that it in the case that they have work in progress in their working-copy.
-Trunk Based Development teams, you see, are merging more often.
+Trunk-Based Development teams, you see, are merging more often.
 Albeit those are smaller merges, and they are implicitly to working copy.

 Perforce's three-way merge tool (p4-merge) is good enough on its own to be attractive to teams using other VCS